 L'ABC d'un petit déjeuner santé et soutenant

-As its name suggests, breakfast interrupts the fast observed during the night.
-This first meal of the day helps meet the energy and nutrient needs the body needs to perform its daily functions.
-Here are some tips for preparing a healthy breakfast and starting the day off right.
+As its name suggests, breakfast breaks the overnight fast.
+This first meal of the day helps meet the energy and nutrient needs the body requires to carry out its daily functions.
+Here are some tips for preparing a sustaining breakfast and starting the day off on the right foot.

 The composition of an ideal breakfast

-An ideal breakfast usually consists of three main elements: fruits and/or vegetables, whole-grain foods, and protein foods.
+An ideal breakfast generally consists of three main elements: fruits and/or vegetables, whole-grain foods and protein foods.
 Finally, breakfast is accompanied by a source of hydration.

 1. Fruits and vegetables for breakfast

-Examples of whole grain foods include whole grain breads, oatmeal, quinoa, buckwheat, whole grain flours, etc. Whole grain foods provide carbohydrates, the preferred source of energy for certain organs, including the brain and working muscles.
-In addition, unlike refined grain foods, whole grain foods provide more fiber, vitamins and minerals.
+Examples of whole-grain foods include whole-grain breads, rolled oats, quinoa, buckwheat, whole-grain flours, etc. Whole-grain foods provide carbohydrates, the preferred source of energy for certain organs, including the brain and muscles during exertion.
+In addition, unlike refined-grain foods, whole-grain foods provide more fiber, vitamins, and minerals.
 (See the article: Constipation in adults)

-As their name suggests, protein foods, such as dairy products and alternatives, tofu, eggs, seeds and nuts, are good sources of protein.
-These contribute to the feeling of satiety provided by a meal and support it over a longer period.
-They also contribute to the proper functioning of the body by promoting muscle repair and the production of various enzymes.
-In terms of the type of protein, it is recommended to consume vegetable proteins more often.
-Plant proteins, such as tofu, nuts and legumes, generally provide more fiber and less saturated fat than animal proteins.
+As their name suggests, protein foods, such as dairy and dairy alternatives, tofu, eggs, seeds and nuts, are good sources of protein.
+They contribute to the feeling of satiety provided by a meal and help sustain it for longer.
+They also support the body's proper functioning by promoting muscle repair and the production of various enzymes.
+When it comes to the type of protein, it is recommended to consume plant proteins more often.
+Plant proteins, like tofu, nuts and legumes, generally provide more fiber and less saturated fat than animal proteins.
 This can have a beneficial effect on cardiovascular health and on the environment.

 1. A source of hydration at breakfast

-Finally, an ideal breakfast comes with a source of hydration.
+Finally, an ideal breakfast is accompanied by a source of hydration.
 Like carbohydrates, fats and proteins, water is an essential nutrient for the human body.
-Indeed, it represents about 60% of the body weight of an adult and is involved in many functions of the body, such as the transport of nutrients, the lubrication of the joints, the regulation of body temperature and the maintenance of blood volume. .
-Drinks to be preferred include water, tea, coffee and herbal tea.
+Indeed, it accounts for about 60% of an adult's body weight and is involved in many bodily functions, such as transporting nutrients, lubricating joints, regulating body temperature and maintaining blood volume.
+Recommended beverages include water, tea, coffee and herbal tea.

-The importance of variety and quality of food for breakfast
+The importance of variety and quality in breakfast foods

-Regarding the quantity, it varies according to the appetite of each individual.
-For example, people who are less hungry in the morning can eat a lighter breakfast and supplement it with a snack later in the morning.
+As for the amount, it varies depending on each individual's appetite.
+For example, people who are less hungry in the morning can have a lighter breakfast and supplement it with a snack later in the morning.

-Finally, each person is different and has unique needs.
-There is no universal breakfast that can suit all individuals.
-The important thing is to find a way to eat that suits you while promoting your health.
-If you feel the need, a consultation with a medical professional can help you in this process.
+Ultimately, each person is different and has unique needs.
+There is no universal breakfast that can suit everyone.
+What's important is finding a way of eating that works for you while supporting your health.
+If you feel the need, a consultation with a healthcare professional can help you in this process.

 References